-You can read more about Norwegian climate on the Norwegian Meteorological Institute's
+You can read more about Norwegian climate on the Norwegian Meteorological Institute's website.

-In the links below you will find updated weather forecasts, road reports (in Norwegian only) and current status on flooding and landslides.
+In the links below you will find updated weather forecasts, road reports (in Norwegian only) and current status on avalanches, flooding and landslides.

-To get the most out of the exercise, you should take certain precautions.
+DEALING WITH COLD WEATHERTo get the most out of the exercise, you should take certain precautions.
 To maintain your body temperature at all times and to be equipped for the cold weather, you should know what to wear and what to eat and drink.
 See our tips below.

 To avoid dehydration, you should drink at least 2.5 litres (84 oz.) of water a day.

 Heat your food and drinks – it keeps you warm.
 Eating just before going to sleep, keeps your body temperature higher during the night.